zoealexandrarose/first-react/README.md

 # first react app

-using codesandbox template and deployed on netlify https://first-react-zoe.netlify.app
+using codesandbox template and deployed on netlify <br>
+https://first-react-zoe.netlify.app